Frequently asked questions

 For those employees who are already in work, you will be expected to continue to pay them at least their current rate of pay.

 You must offer a minimum of 30 hours per week.

 Does this include off-the-job training?

 New apprentices will be required to undertake off-the-job training which could include formal taught courses, individual study, assignments and time for personal reflection.
-Time for the off-the-job element of the training must be included within the apprentice's contracted hours of employment.
-In the case of Apprenticeship Standards, this must amount to 20% of their total contracted working hours.
+Time for the off-the-job element of the training must be included within the apprentice's contracted hours of employment and amount to 20% of their total contracted working hours.

 For existing employees who are undertaking an apprenticeship programme, there will be a similar requirement for off-the-job training.
-You must support your employees to undertake this.
-If they're studying for an Apprenticeship Standard, this off-the-job training must amount to 20% of their total contracted working hours.
+You must support your employees to undertake this and it must amount to 20% of their total contracted working hours.

 How will the apprentice be assessed?

 Assessment is usually on an on-going basis and undertaken by Hoople Assessors.
 It generally includes discussions with the assessor, work-based observations and written assignments.